prrvchr/gContactOOo/README.md

 - Driver is now registred for a new protocol: **sdbc:address:google:your_account@gmail.com**

-- The [jdbcDriverOOo](https://github.com/prrvchr/jdbcDriverOOo/raw/master/source/jdbcDriverOOo/dist/jdbcDriverOOo.oxt) extension now provides the driver needed to access the HsqlDB database used by gContactOOo.
+- The [jdbcDriverOOo][19] extension now provides the driver needed to access the HsqlDB database used by gContactOOo.

-- Modifying the [Replicator](https://github.com/prrvchr/gContactOOo/blob/master/uno/lib/uno/addressbook/replicator.py) in order to:
+- Modifying the [Replicator][30] in order to:
     - Open and close the database at each replication.
     - Go on hold after the last closing of the address book.
     - Unload when closing LibreOffice / OpenOffice.

-- Possibility to open the local HsqlDB database by: Tools -> Options -> Internet -> gContactOOo -> View DataBase
+- Possibility to open the local HsqlDB database by: **Tools -> Options -> Internet -> gContactOOo -> View DataBase**

 - Many other fix...